diamond geezer

 Carpenders Park is a spacious garden suburb from the days when land was relatively cheap and aspirations high.
 Long avenues of generally identical semis and bungalows splay out from the main focus by the station, each with a pitched gabled roof and sufficient parking space out front to keep cars off the roadway.
 On the upper slopes the contours fall away to reveal the opposing forces of South Oxhey beyond the rooftops of the street below, which ought to be enough to convince residents they're on the right side of the divide.
 If it all looks a bit inward-looking and curtain-twitchy, that may be because author Leslie Thomas once lived in Carpenders Park and set his infamous potboiler Tropic of Ruislip here, the location renamed Plummers Park.

 Tucked away to the north are a slew of very different 1950s townhouses, mostly with flat roofs, added after the initial property rush.
 One of the twistier streets goes by the delightful name of Margeholes, this being the name of the wood opposite, although the developers clearly ran out of ideas after that because the road on the hill is called On The Hill and the road along the edge of the trees is called By The Wood.
 Another weird street name is Delta Gain, this the estate's hub where the main shopping parade is located.
 It's seen better days, the local Co-Op seemingly the only shop to have updated its frontage in years.
-As for the local school being called St Meryl's, you'll struggle to find her listed in Catholic canon because this Meryl was actually the daughter of the estate's original developer!
+As for the local school being called St Meryl's, you'll struggle to find her listed in Catholic canon because this Meryl was actually the wife of the estate's original developer!

 At the start of the 20th century all that was here was a large Victorian mansion called Carpenders Park and a dairy farm on the other side of Oxhey Lane.
 In 1909 the mansion and its 250 acre estate were put up for sale ("a handsome Country House surrounded by beautiful pleasure grounds and approached by a charming carriage drive bordered by finely grown specimen trees").
 The new occupant was a girls' school called Highfields who hung around until 1960, after which the property was demolished and replaced by married quarters for American soldiers stationed at nearby RAF Northwood.
 That's all since been replaced by private housing, obviously, while the last remnants of the farm were recently reborn as a nursing home.
 But a substantial portion of the mansion's grounds remain open space and now look like this...